Get Started Now

 NCAA Division 3 field hockey scholarships

 Over 3,500 student-athletes play field hockey at a Division 3 school.
-Known for their high academic standards, Division 3 schools award academic scholarships to eligible student-athletes, rather than athletic scholarships.
-In some cases, the financial aid packages offered at Division 3 schools are stronger than the athletic scholarships offered at Division 1 and 2 schools.
+Known for their high academic standards, D3 schools award academic scholarships to eligible student-athletes, rather than athletic scholarships.
+In some cases, the financial aid packages offered at D3 schools are stronger than the athletic scholarships offered at D1 and D2 schools.

-Below is a list of the best college for field hockey scholarships at each NCAA division level.
-These programs were identified using NCSA’s Power Rankings system, which ranks schools based on academics, cost, graduation rates and more.
+These programs are included in NCSA’s Power Rankings system, which ranks schools based on academics, cost, graduation rates and more.
 Student-athletes can view a full list of the top college field hockey programs on our Power Rankings page.